-If you are a trustee of your own trust, it's recommended that an independent trustee is also appointed; this helps to protect the trust from a claim by a former spouse or partner or creditors that the assets are still at the disposal of the settlor.
+If you are a trustee of your own trust, it's recommended that an independent trustee is also appointed; this helps to protect the trust from a claim by a former spouse or partner, or creditors that the assets are still at the disposal of the settlor.

-The independent trustee could be, for example, a trusted friend or a professional advisor.
+The independent trustee could be, for example, a trusted friend or a professional adviser.
 We can advise about setting up a company to act as a trustee.
-Such a company should not be confused with the five statutorily recognised trustee organisations.
+Such a company should not be confused with the statutory trustees recognised by the legislation such as Perpetual Guardian.

 Setting up a company to be the trustee can have some advantages: the company will not retire, die or become mentally incapable.
 It also allows for a range of people (the directors are normally the partners or directors of the professional firm) to sign documents for the trust management company rather than relying on a single person who may be overseas or otherwise unavailable.
-However, there can be disadvantages with this arrangement and you need good legal advice before you decide to appoint such a company as trustee.
+However, there can be disadvantages with this arrangement and you need good legal advice before you decide to appoint such a company as a trustee.
 For example, the company may qualify as a 'financial entity' and be required to file additional information because of Foreign Account Tax Compliance laws (FATCA).